At other places

 Quirky places require more...

 There are other places people can find ourself in and about.
-The enviroments might be highly unusual, challenging, just quirky or even unhabitable for humans.
+The enviroments might be highly unusual, challenging or even dangerous, just quirky or even unhabitable for humans.

-Mines and canaries for signalling of bad air, extreme places like research labs in Antarctica, Tesla car and smart IAQ climate, aircrafts and testing climate at DTU, submarines and spaces ships with limited air....
+There could be mines and canaries for signalling of bad air, extreme places like research laboratories in Antarctica, or diving deep down in submarines and travel to space with spacecrafts with limited air.

 Working underground